Contribution In Insurance – Demystifying the Secrets & Implications 2023

 So like other insurance policies, contribution in life insurance would come into play when a policyholder holds multiple life insurance policies.
 The main objective is to prevent you from over-insuring your life and, in turn, profiting from multiple policies in the event of death.

 You also need to know that while contribution is designed to bring clarity to the distribution of loss, disputes can arise.
-Some of the common challenges include:

 • Disagreements on the valuation of the loss

-• Differences in policy terms, and
+• Differences in policy terms

 • Varying interpretations of the contribution principle.